Meet the Team!

 Amy received her Master’s degree from Western Michigan University in Counseling Psychology and has been licensed as a mental health therapist since 2015.
-She is currently in private practice at River City Psychological Services working with people of all ages, primarily children and young adults.
+She currently co-owns a private practice, River City Psychological Services, and works with people of all ages, primarily children and young adults.
 Amy has been a Registered Play Therapist since 2019 and practices a creative, cognitive and interpersonal approach to therapy, incorporating mindfulness, popular culture, art, music, role playing games and technological aspects to modify her treatment on an individualized basis.

-Amy identifies as a queer therapist and practices a gender affirmative therapeutic approach and focuses on working with members of the LGBTQIA+ community.
+Amy identifies as a queer therapist, practices a gender affirmative therapeutic approach and focuses on working with members of the LGBTQIA+ community.
 She has specifically worked with TGNC youth for her whole career.
-She has held full membership with the World Professional Association for Transgender Health since 2017 and is a WPATH Certified Transgender Health Provider.
+She has held full membership with the World Professional Association for Transgender Health since 2017 and is a WPATH Certified Transgender Health Provider and Mentor.
 Amy works to support the transgender community through mental health support, educational advocacy, affirmative letter writing, resource connections, working events, running support groups and being an activist.

 We are an equal opportunity employer, and do not discriminate based on race, ethnicity, religion, color, marital status, veteran status, national origin, age, gender, gender identity, sexual orientation, physical size or weight, status as parent or caregiver, pregnancy status, ancestry, or physical or mental disability that can be reasonably accommodated without undue hardship.
 Our equal employment opportunity philosophy applies to all aspects of employment, including recruitment, training, promotion, transfer, job benefits, pay, and dismissal.
 Stand with Trans aims to be guided by people most-impacted by the issues at the center of our work.
 We encourage BIPOC and people with disabilities to apply for open positions.